wh015/user-styles/README.md

 # user-styles
-User styles for different websites, may be used with Stylish, Stilus, whatever.
+User styles for different websites, may be used with Stylish, Stylus, whatever.